Speech balloon: Artist-specific variations

 In the famous French comic series Asterix, Goscinny and Uderzo use bubbles without tails to indicate a distant or unseen speaker.
 They have also experimented with using different types of lettering for characters of different nationalities to indicate that they speak a different language which Asterix may not understand; Goths speak in blackletter, Greeks in angular lettering (though always understood by the Gaulish main characters, so it is more of an accent than a language), Norse with "Nørdic åccents", Egyptians in faux hieroglyphs (depictive illustrations and rebuses), etc. Another experiment with speech bubbles was exclusive to one book, Asterix and the Roman Agent.
 The agent in question is a vile manipulator who creates discord in a group of people with a single innocent-sounding comment.
 His victims start quarreling and ultimately fighting each other while speaking in green-colored speech bubbles.

 Font variation is a common tactic in comics.
 The Sandman series, written by Neil Gaiman and lettered by Todd Klein, features many characters whose speech bubbles are written with a font that is exclusive to them.
 For examples, the main character, the gloomy Dream, speaks in wavy-edged bubbles, completely black, with similarly wavy white lettering.
 His sister, the scatterbrained and whimsical Delirium speaks in bubbles in a many-colored explosive background with uneven lettering, and the irreverent raven Matthew speaks in a shaky angular kind of bubble with scratchy lettering.
 Other characters, such as John Dee, have special shapes of bubbles for their own.

 For Mad magazine's recurring comic strip Monroe, certain words are written larger or in unusual fonts for emphasis.

-In manga, there is a tendency to include the speech necessary for the storyline in balloons, while small scribbles outside the balloons add side comments, often used for irony or to show that they are said in a much smaller voice.
+In manga, there is a tendency to include the speech necessary for the story line in balloons, while small scribbles outside the balloons add side comments, often used for irony or to show that they are said in a much smaller voice.
 Satsuki Yotsuba in the manga series Negima is notable because she speaks almost entirely in side scribble.